Clarifai/docs/docs/api-guide/annotate/annotations.md

 ### Annotate New Bounding Boxes in an Image

-Below is an example of how to label a new bounding box by providing bounding box coordinates.
+Below is an example of how to label a new rectangular bounding box for a region.

+These are the bounding box coordinates you need to provide:

+- **top_row**—The top left of the bounding box normalized to the data dimension to be within [0-1.0];
+- **left_col**—The left column of the bounding box normalized to the data dimension to be within [0-1.0];
+- **bottom_row**—The bottom row of the bounding box normalized to the data dimension to be within [0-1.0];
+- **right_col**—The right col of the bounding box normalized to the data dimension to be within [0-1.0].

 <Tabs>